 (d) a meat product that is produced in a federal penitentiary and sent or conveyed to another federal penitentiary;

-(e) a meat product derived from a muskox, caribou or reindeer that has not been kept in captivity, if the meat product is edible; and
+(e) a meat product derived from a muskox, caribou or reindeer that is a game animal, if the meat product was produced under an inspection system established for the purposes of these Regulations; and